John Jay College Foundation, Inc. Board of Trustees

 Richard J. Koehler, a founding partner in the firm of Koehler & Isaacs, LLP, has been involved in labor relations for over 25 years.
 Mr. Koehler has represented unions in the public and private sector since 1992 and has managed legal service programs for unions since 1993.
 He serves as general counsel, labor counsel and/or fund counsel for numerous unions.
 Mr. Koehler began his career in the public sector as a New York City police officer, and worked his way up the ranks of the NYPD, holding such positions as Director of the Communications Division, Chief of Planning, and Chief of Personnel.
 In 1986, Mr. Koehler was named New York City Commissioner of Correction, a post he held until he left public service in 1990 to become a full professor at John Jay College of Criminal Justice.
 Mr. Koehler has also served as an arbitrator for the New York City Office of Collective Bargaining.
 He earned his bachelor's degree, summa cum laude, from John Jay College, a master's degree in urban affairs from Hunter College, and his law degree from Fordham Law School.

-David Lawrence is Associate General Counsel at Goldman Sachs.
-He is the global head of the Business Intelligence Group, which is comprised of a number of attorneys, former government and regulatory officials, and analysts located in the United States, United Kingdom and Asia.
-In this capacity, Mr. Lawrence provides coverage for the Investment Banking, Fixed Income, Merchant Banking, Equities and Asset Management Divisions.
+David Lawrence is the Founder and Chief Collaborative Officer of the Risk Assistance Network + Exchange (RANE).
+RANE is an independent, global expertise and information network that provides unbiased access to experts, insights and solutions across a broad range of risk.
+Prior to starting RANE, David served as the Associate General Counsel at Goldman Sachs as the global head of the Business Intelligence Group, which is comprised of a number of attorneys, former government and regulatory officials, and analysts located in the United States, United Kingdom and Asia.
+In this capacity, Mr. Lawrence provided coverage for the Investment Banking, Fixed Income, Merchant Banking, Equities and Asset Management Divisions.
 Mr. Lawrence joined Goldman Sachs in 1993 and was named Managing Director in 1999.
-Prior to joining the firm, David was an Assistant United States Attorney for the United States Attorney's Office, Southern District of New York for approximately ten years.
+Before his time at Goldman, David was an Assistant United States Attorney for the United States Attorney's Office, Southern District of New York for approximately ten years.
 During his tenure he served as the Deputy Chief of the Criminal Division and Chief of the Public Corruption and General Crimes Units.
 Mr. Lawrence earned a JD from New York University in 1980 and a BA, magna cum laude, from Brandeis University in 1975.

 Jim McCann is a highly successful entrepreneur, public speaker and published author whose passion is helping people deliver smiles.
 Jim's belief in the universal need for social connections and interaction led to his founding of 1-800-FLOWERS.COM, which he has grown into the world's leading Florist and Gift Shop and Celebrations.com, the leading website for expert party planning content and advice.
 McCann's willingness to embrace new technologies that help people connect and express themselves, such as 800 phone numbers, the Internet, Mobile Commerce and Social Networking, often long before others, has enabled him to stay at the forefront of consumer and social trends.
 As a result, McCann has become an award winning public speaker, a published author and a frequent guest on radio and television programs nationwide.
 McCann's strategy for growth includes an effective combination of birthing new businesses and making acquisitions of businesses and brands that resonate with customers as great sources for exceptional gifts.
 McCann has expanded his company's gift offerings to become a leading player in the Gourmet Food and Gift Baskets business.
 McCann has also steered the Company into the emerging areas of content and media by founding Celebrations.com, a leading, interactive social website for party planning, tips and information.
 McCann's focus on customer engagement has enabled the company to stake out an industry leading position in the fast evolving areas of Social and Mobile communications, earning numerous awards for its initiatives and enabling it to deepen its relationships with customers.
 In addition to serving as Chairman of the Board of Directors for 1-800-FLOWERS.COM, McCann is a member of the Board of Directors of Willis Group Holdings Limited and a variety of private and not-for-profit boards.